rafayk7/tesseractDataGenerator/readme.md

 # Summary
 Generates training data with JSON annotations for training Tesseract OCR on custom text characters/codes and is fully compatible with Supervisely.

+# COMING SOON:
-COMING SOON: 1.
-GUI app to generate/edit box and tiff files for Tesseract 4.0.0 training (And one-click training as well at some point).
+1. GUI app to generate/edit box and tiff files for Tesseract 4.0.0 training
+2. One-click training as well at some point.

 # Output
 Generates the outputdir directory with the following tree structure: